osism/openstack-image-manager/README.md

 # Contribute

 To make changes in this repository, open a pull request.
-To prioritize the import of a new image send an email to `support@betacloud.io` with reference to the created pull request.
+To prioritize the import of a new image send an email to `info@betacloud.de` with reference to the created pull request.

 After creating a PR, please check the result of the Travis CI and correct any